Actipro/Avalonia-Controls/Documentation/topics/licensing.md

 The [Actipro Themes](themes/index.md), [Actipro Shared Library](shared/index.md), and [Actipro Core Library](core/index.md) products are free!
 Use and distribute the related assemblies in any application, including for commercial use, without any license fees or royalties.

+For simplicity, no license registration calls need to be made in applications that only use free Actipro products.

 > [!TIP]
 > Even customers who only use the free products can still pay for Actipro Avalonia UI Pro to gain access to the XAML source of all control styles/templates in those products and priority support.